 “Folks are really annoyed and impatient,” Senator Richard Blumenthal, a Connecticut Democrat, said today in a phone interview.
 “It’s verging on anger at this point.”

 Full restoration may take as much as two weeks longer in New Jersey, where 1.8 million customers, 45 percent of the state, had no power today.
 FirstEnergy Corp.
-(FE) said it will have “the majority” of its customers online in seven days.
+(FE:US) said it will have “the majority” of its customers online in seven days.

 “Customers in the hardest-hit areas are expected to be restored in an additional seven days,” the Akron, Ohio-based company, owner of Jersey Central Power & Light, said in a statement yesterday.